 - DiCentral's Enterprise Dropship is being used to drive this, sending the digital signals required for fulfillment partners like Capacity to pick, pack and ship orders straight to customers.

-- Forecasts for peak season demand can be vastly different to actual volume.
+- Forecasts for peak season demand can be vastly different from actual volume.
 An experienced fulfillment partner with the right technology in play can fill those gaps, providing a fresh perspective on expectations and ramping up resources more quickly as and when required.

-- Integrated fulfillment describes how key technology and service providers like DiCentral and Capacity work together to digitize signals between retailer and suppliers.
+- Integrated fulfillment describes how key technology and service providers like DiCentral and Capacity work together to digitize signals between retailers and suppliers.
 Using a truly omnichannel fulfillment partner is the best way to consolidate inventory and avoid having to manage an incredibly complex process.

 The risks and rewards of drop shipping are well-documented.
 Having the right technology and fulfillment partners in your corner is the difference between satisfying your customers or breaking your brand promise.